Mental Health, Nutrition

 Say what I need to say.

 The first clue here was studying my different foods.
-I noticed that eating chips (crunchy) were closely related to being angry.
+I noticed that eating chips (crunchy) was closely related to being angry.
 Eating Nutella (gooey, sweet) was closely related to feeling lonely and needing a hug I was not getting.
 I make this sound easy.
 It wasn't.
 It was super rough to realize the depth of my pain.
 My sadness.
 My anger.
 My loneliness.
 160 pounds of it.
-So I learned to speak and ask for what I needed.
-I changed the people in my life that could not, did not, or would not give me what I needed.
+So, I learned to speak and ask for what I needed.
+I changed the people in my life who could not, did not, or would not give me what I needed.
 Major spring cleaning.

 Understand my physiology.